andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 **3.2 – Client Settings**

-3\.2.1 – Players will be required to take a screenshot of their in-game screen at a random point during each match.

-3\.2.2 – A referee will pause the match and instruct players to take an in-game screenshot at a random interval during the match.

-3\.2.3 – Players should ensure that Screenshot in Options has a key binded; you can also use the following command: bind F12 "screenshotJPEG".
-Once players have taken a screenshot, they should open their Console to see a message "wrote screenshots/shot****.jpg" to ensure a screenshot has been made.
+3\.2.1 – In all competition matches, MOSS Anti-Cheat will be mandatory and must be turned on for the entire match.
+You can download MOSS at: [**https://www.sendspace.com/file/cqory2**](https://www.sendspace.com/file/cqory2 "https://www.sendspace.com/file/cqory2").

+3\.2.2 – Each player is responsible for making sure they are running MOSS during the match.

-3\.2.4 – Players that fail to upload their screenshots will receive a yellow card.
-A decision will be made by the vcod.gg Admin, Supervisors and Conflict Team if further punishment is necessary.
+3\.2.3 – If a player closes MOSS during the match, the player will receive a yellow card and the clan will forfeit the match.
+In cases where the player experiences an unknown bug, the vcod.gg Admin, Supervisors and Conflict Team will decide on the next steps.

+3\.2.4 – If a player crashes during the match, he must re-join MOSS immediately.
+Clans can use the following command: “/matchtimeout” at the start of the round to allow players to reconnect to MOSS.

+3\.2.5 – Screenshots from ALL players must be uploaded after each match.
+Screenshots not uploaded 48 hours after a match will result in the player receiving a yellow card and the clan forfeiting the match.
+In cases where the player experiences an unknown bug, the vcod.gg Admin, Supervisors and Conflict Team will decide on the next steps.

 #### **4. Competition Rules**